-Ae آ آخ
+]

+may er if eir

 If tethering is banned, some animals may be put down as they could be a danger if loose in the yard or able to escape their yard.

+d, some could bi able to e

-as they could as they could ard or able to
+is banne i as they yard or a

+ithering - but down e in the

-If tethering is be put down loose in the y yard.
+If tetr be pu loose yard.

+long se.

+, water, id exerci

+ter, food, et neede

+to shelt her to g

 I need more Dog access to shelter, food, water, long information enough tether to get needed exercise.

-ss to shelter, ether to get i

-Dog acce
+ation en

-I need more informati
+I need more informa

 WA

 Seattle

 Shawn Risley

-Shav
+awn

-(CUNTEN VED) to Ron Sims Executive of King County Council, the king County Council to vote "yes" on the continuous chaining of dogs BAN. chaining of doys because and my own dog are being currently abused by it.
-Its neighbors tied to once friendly dog? on a wine that tuns up & down the length of my fince & their dog can reach my fince.
-Their dog is now aggressive and vicious. pogs are territorial and when tied on a fince line will fight with other dogs.
-Their at dog also shows it's teath at any strange person.
-Their dog days a yeat.
-I hav with my neighbors, but they say and will never move the dog and will never move the dog their dog did get loose once last summer and attacked a puppy-Ilm suprised it wasn't a human! a human?
+CINTENNED C ENDEX to Ron Sims Executive of King County Council the king County Council to vote "yes" on the continuous chaining of dogs BAN. chaining of dogs because and my own dog are being currently abused by it.
+My neighbors tied to once friendly dog friendly dog? on a wine that tuns up & down the length of my time & their dog can reach my fence.
+Their dog is now aggressive and victous. when tied on a fence line will fight with other dogs.
+Their dog also shows it's teath at any strange person.
+Their dog is tird 24 hours q day, 365 days a yeat. uays year.
+I have tried to reason with my neighbors, but they say they can do whatever they want-and will never move the dog! their dog did get loose ones last summer and attacked a puppy-Ilm suprised it wasn't a human!
 Where I live we all have large yards.
-Their doy is tied closer to my house than theirs-so guess who has to put up with all the barking-ME.
+Their doy is tied closer to my house than theirs so guess who has to put up with all the barking - ME!
 In winter when the temperatures are 20° the backing is even worse - I think the dog is freezing!
-They tell me that it's not q police problem + to call animal control.
-Animal control was sympathic, but said legally their hands were tied. they said they could not force my neighbors to move their dog away from my fince.
+They tell me that it's not q police problem + to call animal control. sympathic, but said legally their hands were tied. they said they could not force my neighbors to move their dog away from my fince.
 Animal Control told me to sue them!
 Please ban the continuous chaining of dogs.
 It is abusive both to dogs and to next door neighbors.
-Sincorel perto Phone-360-886-2031 22020 SE 296+1+ Black Diamond, Wa.
+Sincorely Bortona Speaks Phone-360-886-2031 22020 SE 296+1+.
+Black Diamond, Wa.
 98010